waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Training Plan: XENON
 - Goal: Reach Lv 13 (1261 Total EXP).
-- Progress: 1206 EXP (55 EXP remaining).
-Estimated 2 battles left.
+- Progress: 1241 EXP (20 EXP remaining).
+Estimated 1 battle left.
-- Current Battle: Ekans Lv 4 (~35 EXP).
-Post-battle: ~20 EXP remaining.
+- Current Status: Lick PP 25/30.
+HP 32/32.
 - Method: Use Sweet Scent at (18, 15) grass patch on Route 32.
 - Strategy: Use Lick against Gastly and Bellsprout.
 RUN from Normal-types (Rattata, Hoothoot, Pidgey) and low-EXP targets (Zubat) to conserve PP and health.
 - PP Management: XENON has low Lick PP (30).
 Return to Pokecenter or use Ether/Berry when Lick PP < 5.